Wings Over Scotland: History

 In July 2018, the Wings Over Scotland YouTube channel was shut down (along with that of another user, Peter Curran) after copyright complaints from the BBC about short clips from its news and current affairs programmes.
 A few days later, following an intervention by Alex Salmond to the BBC's Director General, Tony Hall, the channel was reinstated and the BBC announced a decision to review its copyright policies.

 Campbell announced the effective closure of Wings on 12 May 2021, the day after fellow pro-independence blogger Craig Murray was sentenced to eight months in jail for contempt of court.
 In a retrospective, the New Statesman said that the blog had "irrevocably transformed online politics in Britain".
 Launching a scathing attack at the SNP and the Scottish Greens, Campbell spoke of his frustration at Holyrood having a pro-independence majority after the 2021 Scottish Parliament election, "but no will to do anything with it".
 He also warned in his post: "We're entering a long period of darkness for the Yes movement.
 I hope we get through it."
 Four months later, however, Campbell said the site would return if Nicola Sturgeon resigned as First Minister.

 Campbell announced in September 2021 that he was turning Wings into a polling organisation, using the "Wings Fighting Fund" to do it.

 In November 2022 the site returned to regular posting.

 Controversies

-Hillsborough disaster

-Comments made by Campbell on the blog in 2012 relating to the Hillsborough disaster caused controversy by suggesting that Liverpool F.C. fans "were to blame because they, alone, were the ones who pushed and thereby caused the crush".
-Later Campbell said: "I stand absolutely by the stuff that I've written about Hillsborough".